ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

+`tick` is a useful lifecyle function that schedules a task to run in the next microtask when all the work is done, and before the DOM updates.

 ## State In Functions And Classes

-Being able to reuse code you write is a staple of software development.
 So far, we only used state at the top-level of our components, but you can use state, deriveds, and effects inside functions and classes which can be used in your components.

 If those functions and classes are declared inside of a file, you have to use the `.svelte.js` or `.svelte.ts` extension to tell Svelte that it's a special file and doesn't have to check every file for runes.